License Requirements

 Migratory Bird Hunting Stamp

-Each waterfowl hunter 16 years of age or older must carry on his/her person a valid federal Migratory Bird Hunting and Conservation Stamp ("duck stamp") signed in ink across the face.
-Electronic duck stamps are also valid for 45 days from the date of purchase, provided you comply with the state and federal requirements.
+In order to hunt migratory game birds, each waterfowl hunter 16 years of age or older must carry on his/her person a valid federal Migratory Bird Hunting and Conservation Stamp ("duck stamp"). .
+There are two types of valid duck stamps, an electronic duck stamp and a physical duck stamp.
+Per the Duck Stamp Modernization Act of 2023, it is now legal to use an authorized electronic version of the Federal Duck Stamp.
+You comply with the state and federal requirements.
 Stamps do not have to be attached to your license.
 Duck stamps are not required for hunting coot, rails, gallinules, woodcock or snipe.
 Duck stamps are not required of minors 12 to 15 years of age hunting migratory waterfowl in New York State.

 Nontoxic Shot